-- If the team leader has to give you all the answers: The don’t need you, you aren’t learning, the team is inefficient, and success will suffer?
+- If the team leader has to give you all the answers: He doesn’t need you, you aren’t learning, the team is inefficient, and success will suffer.

-- Remember, if everyone on the team asks the team leader 3 questions a day that they could have solved some other way, the team leader would be wasting tons of time that could and should have been spent on more important activities like: Lead Generation, Lead Follow Up, and Lead Conversion.
+- Remember, if everyone on the team asks the team leader three questions a day that could have been solved some other way, the team leader would be wasting time that could and should have been spent on more important activities like lead generation, lead follow-up,andlead conversion.

-- The final test to determine if you have finished “completed staff work” is: “Would (team leader name) be willing to sign their name to this and stake their professional reputation on it and its accuracy?”
-If the answer is “no” or “I’m not sure” go back and work on it until you are confident the answer will be “YES”
+- The final test to determine if you have finished your work is: “Would (team leader) be willing to sign his/her name to this and stake his/her professional reputation on it and its accuracy?”
+If the answer is “no” or “I’m not sure,” go back and work on it until you are confident the answer will be “YES”

-- Present team leader with options and your top suggested solution.
+- Present the team leader with the work.

-The doctrine of “Completed Staff Work” applies to every action taken within the team.
-For a team to operate at a “World Class” level, team members must provide completed staff work at a World Class level.
-Only then can the team run like a well-oiled machine!
+The doctrine of “Completed Staff Work” applies to every action taken by the team.
+For a team to operate at a world-class level, team members must provide completed staff work at a world-class level.

 Your team leader asks you to set up a client event.
 At that moment, you ask:

 - When do you want to hold it?

 - Where do you want to hold it?